dshanske/simple-location/readme.md

 Supports adding geo coordinates, a location taxonomy, and a textual location description to a post, comment, user, or attachment.
 Supports adding weather data to a post or to a widget based on location.
 Offers choice of map displays.
 It supports retrieving location using the HTML5 geolocation API by default.
 Clicking the location icon or 'Lookup Location' will retrieve the location.

-As it stores the GeoData in a WordPress standard format, Geodata can also be added from other plugins.
+As it stores the GeoData in the classic WordPress format, Geodata can also be added from other plugins.

 Automatically saves location data from image metadata when uploaded as well.